Choosing Lining for Window Treatments

 Except sheers, we highly recommend privacy lining for all curtains, draperies, and shades, and blackout linings for more insulation for windows that warrant more protection.
 But, there’s one exception here as well.
 We dissuade our clients from lining sheer fabrics because that would rob them of all the benefits of the translucence of the material.

-Taking stock of all these aspects in the light of the particular situations your home presents, you need to make a decision.
+Taking stock of all these aspects in light of the particular situations your home presents, you need to make a decision.
 But that decision will hopefully roll out like a ball now with so much information that you have gathered from this reading.
-Should you still have any doubts, feel free to read more of our blog posts and consult our expert stylists who can throw more light.
-We pride in providing all what you need for the perfect window treatment.
+We pride in providing all that you need for the perfect window treatment.